jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 illustrated in the chunk of code below, which results are the same as those presented in Table 3 of `Silva et al. (2021) <https://doi.org/10.1007/s13593-020-00654-z>`__ for the pooled data.
-The reader is thus referred to that manuscript for further interpretation of model coefficients.
+Please refer to that manuscript for further interpretation of model coefficients.

 .. code:: r